codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/test-reports.md

 ### Connecting an S3 bucket

 For AWS, create an S3 bucket as explained in the documentation from the [GUI](https://docs.aws.amazon.com/quickstarts/latest/s3backup/step-1-create-bucket.html) or the [CLI](https://docs.aws.amazon.com/cli/latest/reference/s3api/create-bucket.html).
-Then once you have the Access and Secret keys, enter an arbitrary name for your integration and paste the following JSON segment into the integration field:
+Then once you have the Access and Secret keys, enter an arbitrary name for your integration and fill the keys in the respective fields:

-{% highlight json %}
-{% raw %}
-{
- "accessKeyId": "MY-OWN-ACCESS-KEY",
- "secretAccessKey": "MY-OWN-SECRET-KEY"
-}
-{% endraw %}
+{% include
+image.html
+lightbox="true"
+file="/images/pipeline/test-reports/cloud-storage-s3.png"
+url="/images/pipeline/test-reports/cloud-storage-s3.png"
+alt="S3 cloud storage"
+caption="S3 cloud storage"
+max-width="80%"
-{% endhighlight %}
+%}

-Then click save to apply settings.
-You will use the name of the integration as an environment variable in your Codefresh pipeline.
+Then click *Save* to apply settings.
+You will use the name of the integration as an environment variable in your Codefresh pipeline as explained in the next sections.

 ## Producing Allure test reports from Codefresh pipelines